mppise/ai-dapter/README.md

 The reference to "it" is obtained from the `additional_context`.

-Thus, the method `getLLMResponseFromRealtimeSources()` is an **all-in-one method**, an actual black box that can accelerate AI-based application development experience.
+Thus, the method `getLLMResponseFromRealtimeSources()` is an **all-in-one method**, and an actual black box that can accelerate AI-based application development experience.

+#### Additional purpose of the additional context:

+To instill reliability and openness (a.k.a. trust) in applications built using Generative AI technologies, it is crucial to be able to do a couple of things listed below. `additional_context` provides components to build such trusted system.

+- Source of information / data.
+- Actual dataset that was used to generate contextual result.
+- Understand the actual question(s) being answered; especially relevant with [deep-dive prompting technique](https://mangeshpise.medium.com/deep-dive-prompting-technique-to-improve-the-quality-of-llms-response-233f3728223e) that aims to improve quality and completeness of response.
+- Improve ability to test / debug the system.
+- etc.

 ## 7. API Repository